 SAFE HARBOR STATEMENT

-This news release contains forward-looking statements, including without limitation statements regarding Newport's expected sales and profitability in the third quarter of 2008 and the actions being considered to improve its financial results for the second half of 2008 and for 2009, and Newport's anticipated recovery of amounts owed relating to the sale of its previously discontinued operation.
+This news release contains forward-looking statements, including without limitation the statements made by Michael Kauf regarding the company's future release of fiber-based laser products, and customer acceptance of those products, that are based on current expectations and involve risks and uncertainties.
 Without limiting the generality of the foregoing, words such as "may," "will," "expect," "believe," "anticipate," "intend," "could," "estimate" or "continue" or the negative or other variations thereof or comparable terminology are intended to identify forward-looking statements.
 In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements.
-As discussed in Newport's Annual Report on Form 10-K for the year ended December 29, 2007, assumptions relating to the foregoing involve judgments and risks with respect to, among other things, the outcome of legal proceedings relating to the recovery of amounts due to Newport; the timing of acquisition and divestiture activities and the amounts of charges associated with those activities; the strength of business conditions in the industries Newport serves, particularly the semiconductor industry; Newport's ability to successfully penetrate and increase sales to its targeted end markets, particularly to photovoltaic customers and the life and health sciences market; Newport's ability to successfully integrate businesses acquired; the levels of private and governmental research funding worldwide; potential order cancellations and push-outs; potential product returns; future economic, competitive and market conditions, including those in Europe and Asia and those related to its strategic markets; whether its products will continue to achieve customer acceptance; and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond the control of Newport.
+As discussed in Newport's Annual Report on Form 10-K for the year ended December 30, 2006, assumptions relating to the foregoing involve judgments and risks with respect to a number of matters, all of which are difficult or impossible to predict accurately and many of which are beyond the control of Newport.
 Although Newport believes that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate and, therefore, there can be no assurance that the results contemplated in forward-looking statements will be realized.
 In light of the significant uncertainties inherent in the forward-looking information included herein, the inclusion of such information should not be regarded as a representation by Newport or any other person that Newport's objectives or plans will be achieved.
 Newport undertakes no obligation to revise the forward-looking statements contained herein to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.